Web-Affan-Farooq/Appointly/app/README.md

 - [] Implement polling on account page .

 ## Check the test flow :
-- book an appointment and check the flow .
-- go to `/test` to check if its getting appointments .
 - attach the correct selecting code to action , fetch and manipulate the global account profile state .
-- render all appointments . show app  in correct tabs
+- render all appointments . show appointments in correct tabs
 - create a popup to display calender to select a new slot when creating reschedule request .
 - send the selected slot to server action which insert a new row in reschedulke sessions and push a notification to admin that a new reschedule is requested .
 - implement server action to accept the reschedule request on dashboard .